 The division provides fire protection, Advanced Life Support, and medical first responder service to over eighty thousand citizens with a service coverage area of over 36 square miles within the City of Baytown.
 The division also provides fire protection and EMS response to the Emergency Services District #75 and Improvement Districts in West Chambers County.

 For 2020, the operations section responded to 12,623 emergency calls for service with EMS related incidents accounting for 80%.
-The section has responded to 1,161 calls for service as of the end of January, 2021.
+As of the end of June 2021, personnel have responded to 7,104 calls for service.